Last Updated: May 10, 2026

 Pediatric Advil is a drug marketed by Haleon Us Holdings and is included in one NDA.

 The generic ingredient in PEDIATRIC ADVIL is ibuprofen.
 There are sixty-four drug master file entries for this compound.
-Two hundred and forty suppliers are listed for this compound.
+Two hundred and forty-three suppliers are listed for this compound.
 Additional details are available on the ibuprofen profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Pediatric Advil